AissamDjahnine/ColorTransfer/README.md

 ## Documentation & ressources :

 - You can find the article supporting this work in files : [Colour Transfer By Aissam Djahnine](https://github.com/AissamDjahnine/ColorTransfer/blob/master/Djahnine_Aissam_Color_Transfer_in_Correlated_color_space.pdf) explaining the color transfer algorithm.
-The use of the article needs an approval.

 ## Authors